Historic center of Barletta: Sette Rue

-Eraclio, symbol of the city and of painting.
+Colossus of Barletta, symbol of the city.

 It represents the first ordered expansion of the medieval city.
 The district is characterized by large noble palaces and a uniform urban line, which has given identity to the neighborhood, through 7 perfectly perpendicular streets.
 At the first end we find the main street, at the other Via Cialdini, or the street of convents and monasteries.